leeang/Embedded-System-Design/notes.md

 2. The program counter is pushed to the stack
 3. The processor jumps to the interrupt vector (hard wired)
 4. The interrupt vector ordinarily has a jump instruction to the ISR
-5. Once the ISR is complete it runs a return from interrupt inst
+5. Once the ISR is complete it runs a return from interrupt instantaneous
 6. This returns the previous program counter from the stack
 7. Enables GIE (instruction is SEI SEt Interrupt)
 8. Executes one more instruction before servicing any more ISRs